Austin Riley Player Props: Braves vs. Guardians

 Austin Riley At The Plate

-- Riley has had at least one RBI in 36.9% of his games this year (31 of 84), with two or more RBI 12 times (14.3%).
-He has also accounted for three or more of his team's runs in two contests.
+- Riley has driven home a run in 31 games this season (36.5%), including more than one RBI in 14.1% of his games and producing three or more of his team's runs on two occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.